thornoe/micro_III/README.md

 The "figures" folders contain Python code for Cournot and mixed strategy diagrams (sessions 2-4) as well as Inkscape (svg) files for the game trees (sessions 5-12).

-### Draving game trees
+### Drawing game trees
 I draw the game trees in [Inkscape](https://inkscape.org/), which is a great piece of free software – when you have gotten used to it.
 * Editing one of the existing game trees can be a quite straightforward start.
+If
 * One can use LaTeX math mode such as `$x_1$`.
 * Exporting an illustration to a LaTeX document can be a bit cumbersome.
 Choose a name without spacing and save it as type: “Portable Document Format (\*.pdf)” and choose “Omit text in PDF and create LaTeX file” and “Use exported object’s size”, which creates two new files (\*.pdf and \*.pdf_tex).
 Both must be included in the folder that is referred to in the LaTeX document using the code below (e.g. uploaded to [Overleaf](https://www.overleaf.com/)) to even see what the final figure looks like, as the files make little sense on their own.
-  * When editing figures or tables for LaTeX in an external program it becomes cumbersome to use Overleaf, as you need to upload each edition.
-Instead, consider setting up an offline text editor such as [Atom](https://github.com/thornoe/AtomSetup) or [Visual Studio Code](https://code.visualstudio.com) (with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)).
 ```latex
 \begin{figure}[!h]
   \center